Plas Newydd (Anglesey): Bayly to Paget

-Born in 1744 as Henry Bayly, he succeeded, through his mother, to the title and estates of the Barony of Paget in 1769, on the death of Henry Paget, 8th Baron Paget and Earl of Uxbridge, a distant cousin on his mother's side.
+Born in 1744 as Henry Bayly, he succeeded, through his mother, to the title and estates of the Barony of Paget in 1769, on the death of the 2nd Earl of Uxbridge, who was also the 8th Baron Paget, distant cousin on his mother's side.
 As 9th Baron Paget, Henry Bayly took possession of the Beaudesert estates in Staffordshire, and changed his surname to Paget.
 (Unlike the Barony, the Earldom could not pass through the female line, so the Earldom of Uxbridge became extinct.)
-In 1782 his father died, which added "3rd Baronet" to his titles, and Plas Newydd to his estates.
+In 1782, his father died, which added "3rd Baronet" to his titles, and Plas Newydd to his estates.
 He also took over as Lord Lieutenant of Anglesey.
-In 1784 he was created Earl of Uxbridge as a second creation of that Earldom.
+In 1784, he was created Earl of Uxbridge as a second creation of that Earldom.
 Plas Newydd had been extended in the middle of the 18th century, with an octagonal tower at the south-east corner, but under Henry's care there were substantial additions and rebuilding throughout the estate, especially with the appointment of James Wyatt and Joseph Potter as architects.